 Our IKC has a clear policy regarding sponsorship.
-The main point of this policy is that we do not use sponsored teaching materi-
+The main point of this policy is that we do not use sponsored teaching materials.
+We do accept donations from companies, where they are intended for activities other than the regular education and when the company's activities are not in conflict with our goals.
+The MR monitors the implementation of this policy.

-Friends of De Eglantier Voorhof was founded by parents and teachers to support the Eglantier in realizing projects that cannot be (fully) realized from the regular budget, but which are considered important for the Culture and Nature Education at the school.
+Friends of De Eglantier was founded by parents and teachers to support the Eglantier in realizing projects that cannot be (fully) realized from the regular budget, but which are considered important for the Culture and Nature Education at the school.